The oldest longevity intervention in the book, and what we now know about it

 The Fundamental Question

+Caloric restriction without malnutrition refers to eating fewer calories while still getting adequate nutrients.
 For nearly a century, scientists have known that feeding laboratory animals less extends their lives.
-Caloric restriction without malnutrition consistently increases lifespan in yeast, worms, flies, and rodents, sometimes dramatically.
+This kind of restriction consistently increases lifespan in yeast, worms, flies, and rodents, sometimes dramatically.

 The question that matters to us: does this apply to humans?
 And if so, is it practical?